 Important Dates for the Beeert family

 This web page shows only a small excerpt of our Beeert research.
-Another 143 words (10 lines of text) covering the years 1616, 1656, 1647, 1667, 1620, 1698, 1654, 1737, 1686, 1745, 1697, 1658, 1715, 1690, 1740 and are included under the topic Early Beeert History in all our PDF Extended History products and printed products wherever possible.
+Another 143 words (10 lines of text) covering the years 1616, 1656, 1647, 1667, 1620, 1698, 1654, 1737, 1686, 1745, 1697, 1658, 1715, 1690, 1740, 1300, 1632 and are included under the topic Early Beeert History in all our PDF Extended History products and printed products wherever possible.

 Beeert Spelling Variations

 Before the printing press standardized spelling in the last few hundred years, no general rules existed in the English language.
 Spelling variations in Scottish names from the Middle Ages are common even within a single document.
 Beeert has been spelled Baird, Bard, Barde, Baard, Bayard, Beard and many more.

 Early Notables of the Beeert family (pre 1700)

 Notable amongst the family at this time was Henry Bard, 1st Viscount Bellomont (1616-1656), an English Royalist; Charles Rupert Bard, 2nd Viscount Bellomont (1647-1667); and Sir John Baird of Newbyth, Lord Newbyth (1620-1698), a Scottish advocate, judge, politician and diplomat, Commissioner for Aberdeenshire in the Parliament of Scotland; Sir William Baird, 1st and 2nd Baronet of Newbyth (1654-1737); Sir John Baird, 2nd and 3rd Baronet of Newbyth (1686-1745); Sir Robert Baird, 1st Baronet of Saughtonhall (died 1697); and his son...

 Another 79 words (6 lines of text) are included under the topic Early Beeert Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Beeert family to Ireland

 Some of the Beeert family moved to Ireland, but this topic is not covered in this excerpt.

 Another 59 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.